MOVEMENT

 Movement NOT MEDS GRAVESHAM

-• Target Audience: Individuals 11 years and older who are from low-income families and have underlying health conditions.
+• Target Audience: Individuals 11 years and older from low-income families who have underlying health conditions.

-• Eligibility (Low-Income): Individuals whose families are eligible for benefits such as Universal Credit, Job Seekers, Income Support, Housing Benefit, ESA, Social Fund, Pension Credit, or Council Tax benefit.
+• Eligibility: Individuals who are eligible for benefits such as Universal Credit, Job Seekers, Income Support, Housing Benefit, ESA, Social Fund, Pension Credit, Council Tax benefit or are struggling to make ends meet.

-• Underlying Health Conditions Include: Long Covid, high blood pressure, pre-diabetic status, anxiety or depression (including post-natal), or osteoarthritis.
+• Underlying Health Conditions include but are not limited to: Long Covid, high blood pressure, pre-diabetic status, anxiety or depression (including post-natal), osteoarthritis.

 • The 4-Month Activity Block Includes: